leonardoInf/cli_dialog/README.md

 A Dart package which allows you to use [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/) prompts with some additional features.

-This package does not have any direct dependencies.
 The following GIF shows a CLI dialog which was created using this library.
 You can also visit the library page on [pub.dev](https://pub.dev/packages/cli_dialog).

 ![Demo of cli_dialog](doc/cli_dialog_demo.gif)